ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - The game modes of osu!: osu!standard, osu!taiko, osu!catch**,** and osu!mania are fun to play with others.

+### Contractions

+Contractions are a shortened form of a word or group of words.
+In the osu!wiki, contractions are **heavily** discouraged.
+This is to keep a formal tone in the osu!wiki.

+For example, use:

+- `Do not` instead of `Don't`
+- `You will` instead of `You'll`

 ## Emphasizing

-When you need to emphasize something (such as warning someone not to do something or note its importantance), do **not** use capital letters for emphases.
+When you need to emphasize something (such as warning someone not to do something or note its importance), do **not** use capital letters for emphases.
 Instead, use **bold**, _italics_, or **_both_**.

-For example, don't `Do NOT contact peppy for ingame issues!` but do `Do **not** contact peppy for ingame issues!`
+For example, instead of `Do NOT contact peppy for ingame issues!` use `Do **not** contact peppy for ingame issues!`

 ## Code